bruce-hill/tomo/docs/strings.md

 .. line continuation)
 ```

-As a special case, when `!` is used as an interpolation rule, no interpolations
+As a special case, when you use the same character for interpolation and string
-are allowed and `!` itself is treated as a literal character:
+delimiting, no interpolations are allowed:

 ```
-plain := $!"This string has {no interpolations}!
-Not even exclamation mark!"
+plain := $""This string has {no interpolations}!"
 ```

 **Note:** Normal doubly quoted strings with no dollar sign (e.g. `"foo"`) are a
 shorthand for `${}"foo"`.
-Singly quoted strings with no dollar sign are
+Singly quoted strings with no dollar sign (e.g.
-shorthand for `$!'foo'`.
+`'foo'`) are shorthand for `$''foo'`.

 ## Operations